 But, still, most of the processed foods contain trans fats in a hidden form.
 Also, the most famous food chain restaurants use trans fats in their products.

-Most commonly you will find in bread, cookies, crackers, cakes, frozen ice cream and all sorts of packaged food.
+Most commonly, you will find bread, cookies, crackers, cakes, frozen ice cream, and all sorts of packaged food.

 According to the World Health Organization, it is estimated that the intake of industrially-produced trans-fatty acids contributes to approximately 540,000 deaths each year.

 Also, the high level of trans fat intake increases the risk of death by 34%.
-While 28% of deaths are primarily caused by coronary heart disease.
+At the same time, 28% of deaths are primarily caused by coronary heart disease.

 What are trans fatty acids or trans fats?

 Trans fats or trans fatty acids are a type of unsaturated fat that occurs naturally as well as artificially.